Are WASP-107-like Systems Consistent with High-eccentricity Migration?: Population Study

 We explored a wide range of mass loss efficiency due to dynamical tides by varying $A$ between $10^{2.8}$ to $10^5$ in the phenomenological mass loss model Eq.~(\ref{eq:dMp_1_pass}).
 However, our population synthesis suggests that WASP-107 b did not lose more than 20\% of its mass during the postulated high-e migration.
 In other words, it did not start as a Jupiter-mass object.
 The reason is as follows.

-Tidal interaction has a very steep dependence on periastron distance, and only planets that have $r_p/r_t \lesssim 3$ may experience significant mass loss.
-Moreover, tidally induced mass loss is also a run-away process.
+Tidal interaction has a very steep dependence on the pericenter distance, and we empirically find only systems with $r_p/r_t\lesssim 3$ may experience significant mass loss.
+This can be understood by examining the excitation of the planetary dynamical tide \citep{Press:77} that leads to the mass loss in \citet{Guillochon:11}.
+The characteristic energy acquired by the dynamical tide per pericenter passage can be written as (e.g., \citealt{Yu:21})

+where $E_p\equiv G M_p^2/R_p$.
+Besides the spatial overlap $\sim (r_t/r_p)^6$, there is also a temporal overlap between the prograde planetary f-mode (with spherical harmonic $l=m=2$) and the orbital drive, $K_{22}$, that enters the expression, and it is evaluated as \citep{Lai:97}

+where $z\equiv \sqrt{2} \omega/\Omega_{\rm peri} (\sim 10$ for systems considered in this study), with $\omega \simeq \sqrt{G M_p/R_p^3}$ is the planetary f-mode frequency (which we have approximated by the planetary dynamical frequency) and $\Omega_{\rm peri}=\sqrt{G(M_\ast + M_p)/r_p^3}$.
+The $|K_{22}|$ factor suppresses the tidal energy exponentially with increasing $r_p$, which, together with the work \citet{Guillochon:11}, motivates our Eq.~(\ref{eq:dMp_1_pass}).\footnote{Note, however, that we do not explicitly track the dynamical tide in our population synthesis as it is history-dependent and needs to be tracked on an orbit-by-orbit basis which is too expensive to follow (but see \citealt{Vick:19}).}

+On the other hand, once the mass loss is initiated, it can lead to a run-away process.
 The tidal radius increases as the planet loses mass because $r_t \propto M_p^{-1/3}$ whereas $R_p$ stays nearly constant.
 Therefore, $r_p/r_t$ effectively decreases after the mass loss in a previous pericenter passage.
 Second, a less massive inner planet is more susceptible to eccentricity excitation from the LK cycle.
 Both effects increase the ratio of $r_p/r_t$, causing a further increase in mass loss, disrupting the planet in a run-away process.
 The run-away is also demonstrated by the formation of a gap between the successfully migrated population and those disrupted by the host star as shown in the top panel of Fig. \ref{fig:outcome_vs_mass_loss}.
 Any planet within the gap will quickly evolve to join the disrupted population.

 While changing $A$ affects the boundary, the fractional mass loss does not sensitively depend on the value of $A$.
 Instead, we show in Fig.~\ref{fig:dMp} that it depends mostly on the migration time and the final orbital period, both of which further track $r_p$ during the migration.
 The mass loss is limited to $<20\%$ with a smaller $r_p$ (that is, shorter migration time and smaller $P_{\rm fin}$) leading to a greater fractional loss.
 The choice of quaLK or octLK does not affect the conclusion.
 On the other hand, a mass loss exceeding $1\%$ requires it to be largely non-conservative.
 Because mass loss happens when the orbit is highly eccentric with $(1-e)\ll 1$, any conservative mass transfer exceeding 1\% of the initial mass can disrupt the orbit due to the $(1-e)$ factor in the denominator in Eq.~(\ref{eq:da_MT}).